Kim Soo-hyun: Ambassadorship

 In 2011, Kim along with Bae Suzy were the Ambassadors of the 16th Korea Goyang International Flower Festival.
-On 18 April 2012, Korea Tourism Organization appointed Kim as the Honorary Ambassador for Korean tourism.
-On 3 December 2012, Kim was appointed as the Public Relation Ambassador for Lotte Hotel Busan.
-On 20 May 2014, Kim was appointed as one of the Public Relations Ambassador for his alma mater, Chung-Ang University.
-On 25 October 2015, Kim was appointed as the Goodwill Ambassador of Seoul.
+On April 18, 2012, Korea Tourism Organization appointed Kim as the Honorary Ambassador for Korean tourism.
+On December 3, 2012, Kim was appointed as the Public Relation Ambassador for Lotte Hotel Busan.
+On May 20, 2014, Kim was appointed as one of the Public Relations Ambassador for his alma mater, Chung-Ang University.
+On October 25, 2015, Kim was appointed as the Goodwill Ambassador of Seoul.
 For the city's promotion, he participated in various cultural events in the next two years.
 In 2015, Kim was the Honorary Ambassador for the Incheon International Airport.
 In 2016, Kim is the Promotional Ambassador for Paradise City.

 Philanthropy

-Since, 2012, Kim and his fans have donated a total of 20 tons of rice every year to help those in need.

-In April 2014, during his tour of Asia Kim donated about ₩200 million to the China Children & Teenager's Fund from a Gucci charity event.
+Since 2012, Kim and his fans have donated a total of 20 tons of rice every year to charity.
+In April 2014, during his tour of Asia, Kim donated about ₩200 million to the China Children & Teenager's Fund from a Gucci charity event.
 He also joined Yellow Ribbon Campaign, and donated ₩300 million to help the teenage victims of Sewol ferry tragedy.
 In January 2017, Kim along with 32 top stars of South Korea joined an online fund raising event, Give Love, to help NGOs dedicated to protecting children's rights.
 In February 2020, Kim delivered ₩100 million in donations to support low income families affected by COVID-19 pandemic.